Skip to content

 Once the history store is shared, here's the workflow that works:

-• Lead runs whole-warehouse /run-apply --profiling-mode metadata once a quarter to seed first-draft descriptions for every column.
+• Lead sets the profiling mode with /profiling, then runs a whole-warehouse /run once a quarter to seed first-draft descriptions for every column.

-• Domain owners pick up specific schemas in their area and run /run sales --review-all to refine the descriptions interactively.
+• Domain owners pick up specific schemas in their area and run /run sales to refine the descriptions interactively (inside /run, choose the review strategy: one-by-one, accept-all-high, accept-all, or reject-all).

-• Reviewers spot-check via /history show <run-id> and edit via /run review.
+• Reviewers spot-check via /history show <run-id> and edit via /analyze review (or /history review).

 • Anyone can /ask with confidence — the catalog has been built across everyone's contributions.